openshift/source-to-image/README.md

 # Using ONBUILD images

 In case you want to use one of the official Docker language stack images for your build you don't have do anything extra.
-The STI is capable to recognize the Docker image with ONBUILD instructions and choose the OnBuild strategy.
+STI is capable of recognizing the Docker image with ONBUILD instructions and choosing the OnBuild strategy.
 This strategy will trigger all ONBUILD instructions and execute the assemble script (if it exists) as the last instruction.

-Since the ONBUILD images usually don't provide any entrypoint, in order to use this build strategy you have to provide it.
-You can either include the 'run', 'start' or 'execute' script in your application source root folder or you can specify a valid STI scripts URL and the 'run' script will be fetched and set as an entrypoint in that case.
+Since the ONBUILD images usually don't provide any entrypoint, in order to use this build strategy you will have to provide one.
+You can either include the 'run', 'start' or 'execute' script in your application source root folder or you can specify a valid STI script URL and the 'run' script will be fetched and set as an entrypoint in that case.

 ## Incremental builds